the16thpythonist/ufotest/docs/quickstart.rst

 Running a test case
 -------------------

-A test case can be executed using the `ufotest test` command of the command line interface.
+A test case can be executed using the :code:`ufotest test` command of the command line interface.

-Without any connected/configured hardware to test, the `--mock` option can be used to sample a frame from the mock implementation of the hardware.
+Without any connected/configured hardware to test, the :code:`--mock` option can be used to sample a frame from the mock implementation of the hardware.

 .. code-block:: console